yiisoft/input-http/docs/guide/en/storing-request.md

 # Storing request

-In order for this package to be able to parse request's data, you need to store a request object into request provider.
+In order for this package to be able to parse request's data, you need to store a request object into the request provider.
-There are 3 ways to do it:
+There are three ways to do it:

 1) Add `Yiisoft\Input\Http\Request\Catcher\RequestCatcherMiddleware` to your application middleware stack.